Part of our Databases MCP category.

 But that breadth comes with tradeoffs.
 The MCP implementation has active bugs in its SSE transport, the tool surface is generic rather than purpose-built, Docker deployment adds operational overhead, and the Elastic License limits some use cases.
 The knowledge base tools for RAG are a genuine differentiator, but they’re part of a larger, more complex system than most MCP servers.

-Rating: 3.5/5 — Unmatched data source breadth and built-in RAG capabilities; loses half a point each for buggy MCP transport, generic tool surface (SQL-as-a-tool rather than purpose-built interfaces), and heavy Docker-only deployment.
+Rating: 3.5/5 — Unmatched data source breadth and built-in RAG capabilities; loses half a point each for buggy MCP transport (SSE bugs unresolved, Streamable HTTP not yet adopted), generic tool surface (SQL-as-a-tool rather than purpose-built interfaces), and heavy Docker-only deployment. v26.1.0 brings five new connectors and non-OpenAI knowledge base support, but the looming SSE deprecation deadline makes the transport situation more urgent, not less.